keptn-contrib/servicenow-service/usecase/README.md

 ![servicenow keptn bridge](./assets/servicenow-keptn-bridge.png)

-To finalize, check the `ItemsController` service in the `production` stage in Dynatrace after keptn has finished running the deployment and view the newly created events, the open problem in dynatrace should automatically close a few minutes after the remediation workflow successfully completes.
+Check the `ItemsController` service in the `production` stage in Dynatrace.
+After keptn has finished running the deployment of the carts service you should see the newly created events.
+Finally, the open problem in Dynatrace should automatically close a few minutes after the remediation workflow successfully completes.

 ![servicenow dynatrace events](./assets/servicenow-dynatrace-events.png)